nexaflow-ledger/nexaflow-src/README.md

 ### Consensus

-NexaFlow uses a simplified **NexaFlow Protocol Consensus Algorithm (RPCA)**:
+NexaFlow uses the **NexaFlow Protocol Consensus Algorithm (RPCA)**:

 1. Each validator proposes its candidate transaction set.
 2. Proposals are exchanged over the P2P network.
 3. Transactions reaching ≥ 50 % support enter the next round.
-4. The threshold escalates by 5 % each round up to 80 %.
+4. The support threshold escalates by 5 % each round up to 80 %.
-5. Transactions exceeding the final threshold are applied.
+5. Transactions exceeding the final threshold are applied to the ledger.
 6. The ledger is closed with a chained SHA-256 hash.

-### Ledger
+### Ledger Model

-* Account-based model (not UTXO)
+- Account-based model for standard payments and trust lines
+- UTXO-style confidential outputs for private payments
-* Native NXF + arbitrary IOU currencies via trust lines
+- Native NXF + arbitrary IOU currencies via trust lines
-* Account reserves prevent ledger spam
+- Account reserves prevent ledger spam
-* Deterministic hash-chaining across closed ledgers
+- Deterministic hash-chaining across closed ledgers
+- Separate key-image set and applied-tx-id set for double-spend prevention

+### Cryptographic Primitives

+All performance-critical cryptography is implemented in Cython (`privacy.pyx`) and compiled to native C:

+- **secp256k1 ECDSA** via the `ecdsa` library
+- **Pedersen Commitments** over secp256k1: $C = v \cdot G + b \cdot H$
+- **LSAG Ring Signatures** — linkable, spontaneous, provably secure under the discrete logarithm assumption
+- **Stealth Addresses** — Diffie-Hellman shared secret over ephemeral keypairs
+- **Range Proofs** — deterministic hash-based proofs keyed on the Pedersen blinding factor

+---

-### Security Notes
+## Security

-This is an **educational project**.
-It is **not audited** for production use.
-Key simplifications include:

-* Consensus trusts all connected peers (no Byzantine fault tolerance)
-* No TLS on the P2P layer
-* Simplified key derivation (SHA-256 of seed)
+- All cryptographic operations use the secp256k1 curve (same as Bitcoin)
+- Wallet private keys are encrypted at rest with PBKDF2-HMAC-SHA256 + AES-256-CBC
+- Confidential transaction amounts are never written in plaintext — only Pedersen commitments appear on-chain
+- Ring signatures provide sender anonymity within a configurable anonymity set
+- Stealth addresses ensure no two outputs are linkable to the same recipient without the recipient's view key
+- Input validation and error handling on all public API surfaces

+> **Note:** While NexaFlow's cryptographic design is sound, the codebase has not yet undergone a formal third-party security audit.
+Use appropriate caution when deploying with real funds until an audit is completed.

 ---